PetuniaGit/accountingledger/README.md

 # accountingledger
-this program keeps a record of all transactions of the user including deposits and payments. it also allows the user to view all transactions ,deposits and payments  as well as filter transactions by the name of the vendor
+this program keeps a record of all transactions of the user including deposits and payments. it also allows the user to view all transactions,deposits, and payments  as well as filter transactions by the name of the vendor